NOVA SCOTIA TOUR: AELLA ON THE COAST!

 Aella and friends got into the holiday spirit by performing some of our favourite carols at Lansdowne Christmas Market.
 Thanks to the generous support of the Ottawa community, Aella was able to raise $271.80 for the St Joe's Women's Centre!

 July 1, 2016

-In their debut concert, Aella performed a 40-minute concert of Canadian music on Canada Day.
+In our debut concert, Aella performed a 40-minute concert of Canadian music on Canada Day.
 This show included some of Canada's favourite choral composers such as Eleanor Daley, Paul Halley, and Sarah Quartel, as well as arrangements from popular and folk musicians such as the Rankins, the Wyrd Sisters, and Joni Mitchell.